Air Defence Battalion (Estonia): Historic

+Current

 The Õhutõrjepataljon is currently armed with the 23mm ZU-23-2 anti-aircraft twin autocannons and 90mm Mistral missiles.
 Since the battalion has no other conventional air defence weapons it is currently capable of providing a limited short-range air defence for the remaining ground units.
 Both of these weapon systems are integrated with the Giraffe AMB radar and fire-control systems.
 The current weapon inventory includes roughly: